 Q: When can I expect to hear back about my submission?

 Our reading period is from October to June, though you may send submissions year-round.
 We aim to respond to submissions within three months of receiving them (For submissions not sent during our reading period, this means three months pending the start of our review.).
-Sometimes, due to the high volume of submissions we receive, this may take longer.
 We appreciate your patience, as we take care to thoroughly consider each piece through a rigorous three-stage selection process.
+Due to the high volume of submissions we receive, we are unable to respond to submissions that have not been accepted.

 Q: Do you have a nonfiction editor?